See the revision history at the end (if you make it that far).

 about:profiles page again to discover where it hides your profiles.
 Note that user profiles and web cache are stored in separate folders, thus why you may see more than one directory path for each profile.
 In the row labeled ‘Root Directory’ under your ‘privacy’ profile, click the ‘Open Directory’ button.
 If all you see in there is a file named times.json (and maybe a couple of other ‘dot’ files), you’re probably in the right neighborhood.
 Just for giggles, double check to make sure Firefox is using the ‘default’ profile and that the folder you opened in your file browser is your ‘privacy’ profile.

 You may have noticed that the folder containing your ‘privacy’ profile actually has a longer name with a bunch of gobbledygook in front of ‘profile’.
-Ignore that like you ignore your goofy neighbor with the tinfoil wallpaper (he did that for a good reason by the way).
+Ignore that like you ignore your goofy neighbor with the tinfoil wallpaper (he did that for a reason by the way).

-Now grab those files from your desktop that you downloaded earlier and stick ’em in your ‘privacy’ profile folder.
+Now grab those files from your desktop you downloaded earlier and stick ’em in your ‘privacy’ profile folder.
 You should have something that looks sorta like this:

 The ‘.bat’ files will of course have a ‘.sh’ extension if you’re running Linux.